incomestore/WP-Pinterest-Widgets/pinterest-widgets/README.txt

 == Changelog ==

-= 1.0.6 - TODO =
+= 1.0.6 - April 21, 2015 =

+* Updated calls to add_query_arg to prevent any possible XSS attacks.
-* TODO Added option to always enqueue scripts & styles (enabled by default).
+* Added option to always enqueue scripts & styles (enabled by default).
 * Tested up to WordPress 4.2.

 = 1.0.5 =